One of the secrets to getting through perimenopause, menopause and post-menopause is making some lifestyle changes.

 It feels like the older I get the more important ANZAC Day feels.
 Do you feel like that too?

-It’s a noteworthy reminder to us all.
+Gosh, that was a noteworthy reminder to us all!

 R.E.S.P.E.C.T

-What Exactly Is ANZAC Day?
+What exactly is ANZAC Day?

 ANZAC day is a time of remembrance in Australia and New Zealand.
 First of all, it commemorates all of the Australian and New Zealanders “who served and died in all wars, conflicts, and peacekeeping operations” and “the contribution and suffering of all those who served.”
 [1][2]